daostack/arc.js_legacy/docs/Transactions.md

     See more about how to use the Pub/Sub event system, including how to scope your subscriptions to whole sets of events, [here](/Events/#pubsub-events).

 ## Transaction Lifecycle
 All transactions proceed through three stages:  sent, mined and confirmed.
-In the example above, when we subscribed to `TxTracking.DAO.new`, we actually subscribe to receive four distinct events:
+In the example above, when we subscribed to `TxTracking.DAO.new`, we are actually subscribing to four distinct events:

 1. TxTracking.DAO.new.kickoff
 2. TxTracking.DAO.sent
 3. TxTracking.DAO.mined
 4. TxTracking.DAO.confirmed

-When you receive an event you can identify the stage by the `txStage` property of the `txEventInfo` (`payload` in Pub/Sub parlance) parameter of the callback (see the example code above) or the `eventName` (`topic` in Pub/Sub parlance) parameter of the callback.
+Identify the stage of the event using the the event name (topic) parameter of the callback, or by the `txStage` property of the `txEventInfo` (payload).
+See the code example above.

+Errors may occur at any point in the lifecycle.
+When they do you will receive an event with ".failed" appended to the event name (topic) parameter of the callback.
+The txStage will represent the stage at which the error occurred, and you will receive no further events on the transaction.